-The City of Saint Paul has a goal to achieve carbon neutrality by 2050 and cut emissions in half by 2030, from business-as-usual (BAU).
-Xcel Energy has committed to delivering carbon-free electricity by 2050, which will decrease community-wide emissions 39% relative to the business-as-usual scenario.
-This reduction allows Saint Paul to focus efforts more directly on reducing emissions from travel and natural gas, and on improving equitable access to clean electricity.
+The City of Saint Paul has a goal to achieve carbon neutrality by 2050 and cut our emissions in half by 2030.
+Xcel Energy has committed to delivering carbon-free electricity by 2050, which will decrease community-wide emissions 39% relative to the business as usual scenario.
+This reduction allows Saint Paul to focus our efforts more directly on reducing emissions from travel and natural gas, and on improving equitable access to clean electricity.
 To achieve our goals, the city will need to realize an average annual emission savings of 3% across natural gas and travel emissions.